Degree from a Dutch university of applied sciences (HBO)

 The programme admits a maximum of 30 students each year.
 If the number of selected candidates exceeds the number of available places, the Admissions Committee will select only the most eligible candidates.
 As a consequence, students who are eligible may not be admitted.
 Ranking takes place based on the above mentioned criteria, and in some cases an intake interview in English.

 You will receive a written notification of the decision of the Admissions Committee.
 You will also be notified when you are placed on a waiting list, and/or if you still have to fulfill certain conditions.
 Applicants are notified in a timely manner; however applicants are not notified at exactly the same time.
+If you have received a (conditional) letter of acceptance, we expect you to accept or decline the offer within two weeks.

 You can contact the Programme Coordinator with questions about your eligibility.